Cerebral Palsy Management

 - Labored breathing

-- Loss of color in face and flaring nostrils
+- Loss of color in the face and flaring nostrils

 Cerebral Palsy Vision Issues